Anisotropic finite-time singularity in the three-dimensional axisymmetric Euler equation with a swirl: Euler equations.

 Some conserved quantities in Euler equations are: the {\it Kinetic Energy}, {\it Linear momentum}, {\it total vorticity}, {\it Circulation conservation}, {\it Helicity conservation}, among others.
 We refer the reader to relevant textbooks for a deeper and additional review on conserved quantities \cite{lamb1895hydrodynamics,landau59,majda_bertozzi_2001}.

 The kinetic energy reads

-then, it follows from (\ref{eq:Euler}) and (\ref{eq:EulerContinuity}): $\frac{d {\mathcal E}}{dt}=0$.
-In the following, excepting in the Appendix \ref{App:InfiniteEnergyExample}, we restrict the discussion to finite energy flows, therefore the initial condition must satisfy It is worth mentioning, that infinite energy blow-up solutions could be found in the existing literature \cite{Gibbon_2003}.
+then, by (\ref{eq:Euler}) and (\ref{eq:EulerContinuity}) it follows the conservation of the energy (\ref{eq:Energy}), {\it i.e.} In the following, excepting in the Appendix \ref{App:InfiniteEnergyExample}, we restrict the discussion to finite energy flows, therefore the initial condition must satisfy It is worth mentioning, that infinite energy blow-up solutions could be found in the existing literature \cite{Gibbon_2003}.

 In 1934, Leray \cite{leray1934} suggested a point-like singularity at the origin solution of equations of fluid dynamics (\ref{eq:Euler}) and (\ref{eq:EulerContinuity}) of the form: